-Consumers are entitled to a free credit report every 12 months from each of the three major credit bureaus but that does not include credit scores.
+Consumers are entitled to a free credit report every 12 months from each of the three major credit bureaus but that doesn’t include credit scores.

-While free credit scores are available at several web sites and more than 20 web sites offer credit scores for a cost, they are not your true scores unless they come from myfico.com.
+While free credit scores are available at several web sites and more than 20 web sites offer credit scores for a cost, they aren’t your true scores — unless they come from myfico.com.

-MyFICO is the only place to get your FICO Score from each of the 3 credit bureaus.
-Until recently if you wanted your FICO score it came at a cost; unless you were denied credit or given less favorable terms in which case you are entitled to see the score that the lender used, at no charge.
+Until a few years ago if you wanted your FICO® score you had to pay; unless you were denied credit or given less favorable terms in which case you are entitled to see the FICO® score used by the lender at no charge.